Line-Up Set For iHeart Music Fest - Radio Ink

 The 10th anniversary of the iHeartRadio Music Festival is set for September 27, 28.
-The virtual two-day mega-concert, hosted by Ryan Seacrest, will feature live performances recorded on stages in Los Angeles and Nashville in front of a virtual audience that will include a Capital One Fan Wall of iHeartRadio station winners
+The virtual two-day concert, hosted by Ryan Seacrest, will feature live performances recorded on stages in Los Angeles and Nashville.

 Among those scheduled to appear: BTS, Coldplay, Kane Brown with Special Guests Khalid, Keith Urban, Migos, Miley Cyrus, Thomas Rhett, Usher and more.
 The broadcast will also feature special remote performances and backstage moments with artists sharing stories about how the COVID-19 pandemic has impacted their lives.